DZ Arms Custom Rifles

 When Quality and Accuracy Matter

-For over a decade DZ Arms has been manufacturing top quality Remington #3 Hepburn Rifles.
+For over a decade DZ Arms has been manufacturing top quality Remington #3 Hepburn Rifles in Oklahoma City, OK.
 Now due to overwhelming requests we have added bench rest/hunting quality bolt action rifles to our product line with a variety of options all at a price that fits your shooting budget.
 And don’t forget DZ Arms offers full Gunsmithing services.
 Everything from repairs and scope mounting to complete restorations check out our Gunsmithing page if you don’t see what your looking for simply go to our DZ Arms contact page and let us know what you are looking for and we will be happy to price it for you; alternatively, if you have a question, please go to our “Ask Dan” page.

 Lewis Lobdell Hepburn was born on March 2nd 1832.
 His middle name is often misspelled, but his family confirmed the spelling to H. J. Swinney, the noted authority on New York state gunmakers.
 L.L.
 Was always fascinated by guns much to his father’s disapproval.
 He entered an apprenticeship as a blacksmith at the age of 15 He made the iron fixtures for carriages for eight years and was listed as a blacksmith in the 1850 census.
 Researchers have assumed that he learned the gunmaking trade from M. J. Whitmore in the “Wagon and Gun Shop” in Potsdam N. Y. where they both worked.